Toberumono/WRF-Runner/README.md

     cd WRF-Runner; ./build_brewless.sh -Dpackage.libs=true; cp configuration.json ../; cd ../
     ```
 6. You're all set.
 Proceed to [Running a WRF Process](#running-a-wrf-process).

-###Description of Configuration Variables

-+ general
-  + features: These are toggles for the pieces of the script, mostly useful in debugging.
-Generally, the first three must be enabled for an actual run.
-    - wget: Toggle the wget step
-    - wps: Toggle the WPS step
-    - wrf: Toggle the WRF step
-    - cleanup: If this is true, then the script will automatically delete downloaded or other intermediate files that are no longer needed.
-  + parallel:
-    - is-dmpar: This tells the script whether WRF and WPS were set up with DMPAR mode.
-This is effectively the toggle for all parallel components.
-    - boot-lam: True indicates that the mpich call should include the boot flag.
-This should only be used on personal machines that will not have another mpich process running on them.
-    	* Note: Mpich appears to no-longer use this flag.
-This option is now kept purely for backwards-compatibility and defaults to false.
-    - processors: The number of processors to allow WRF to use.
-If you intend to continue using the computer on which you are running the simulation while the simulation is in progress, leave your system at least 2 processors.
-  + wait-for-WRF: True indicates that the script should wait for WRF to complete.
-This *must* be true for it to perform the final stage of cleanup.
-Otherwise, this is a matter of preference.
-  + keep-logs: True indicates that the script should move log files out of the working directories.
-This is generally only useful if you are encountering errors.
-  + always-suffix: True indicates that the script should add "+1" to simulation folder names.
-This is generally only useful if you expect to have multiple simulations with the same start times.
-  + max-kept-outputs: The maximum number of completed simulations to keep around (well, the data from them, anyway).
-A value of less than 1 disables automatic deletion.
-+ paths: Absolute paths to the executable directories for WRF and WPS as well as the working and grib data directories.
-These must *not* end in '/'.
-  - wrf: The path to the WRF *root* directory.
-  - wps: The path to the WPS *root* directory.
-  - working: A path to an arbitrary, preferably empty folder into which temporary files can be placed.
-  - grib_data: A path to an arbitrary, preferably empty folder into which downloaded grib data can be placed.
-+ grib: Settings for how the grib data is downloaded (This is only used if the wget feature is enabled)
-  - url: The URL template to be used for downloading grib data.
-See [Writing a GRIB URL](#writing-a-grib-url) for information on how to write it
-  + timestep: These are used to increment the non-constant flags in the url template.
-Generally, hours should be the only non-zero value; however, the others are included just in case.
-See [Writing a GRIB URL](#writing-a-grib-url) for more information on how to determine what these values should be.
-    - days: Number of days to step forward per timestep.
-    - hours: Number of hours to step forward per timestep.
-    - minutes: Number of minutes to step forward per timestep.
-    - seconds: Number of seconds to step forward per timestep.
-+ timing: Settings for calculating the appropriate start and end times of the simulation.
-  - use-computed-times: If true, then the times are computed at runtime using the values in this section.
-Otherwise, they are statically copied from the namelist files.
-  + rounding: This is used to set the first non-zero field in the time settings and give it a simple offset.
-    - enabled: Toggles this feature
-    - diff: A quick offset setting, can be previous, current, or next.
-Generally, leaving this on current is advisable.
-    - magnitude: The first non-zero value.
-While this can be second, minute, hour, day, month, or year, day is generally recommended.
-  + offset: These are used to fine-tune the start time of the simulation.
-These values *can* be negative.
-    - enabled: Toggles this feature
-    - days: Number of days to shift the start time by.
-This field's magnitude should generally never exceed 2.
-    - hours: Number of hours to shift the start time by.
-This field's magnitude should generally never exceed 48.
-    - minutes: While it is possible to set an offset with minutes, this is highly inadvisable and will cause the simulation to fail with the default dataset.
-    - seconds: While it is possible to set an offset with seconds, this is highly inadvisable and will cause the simulation to fail with the default dataset.
-  + duration: These control the duration of the simulation.
-If this subsection is not in the configuration file, it will be populated using the values in the WRF namelist file.
-    - days: Number of days over which the simulation will be run
-    - hours: Number of hours over which the simulation will be run
-    - minutes: Number of minutes over which the simulation will be run
-    - seconds: Number of seconds over which the simulation will be run

 ###Writing a GRIB URL
 ####Instructions